So Dan before we get started, why don’t you tell us a little bit about yourself and your background?

 Q. What do you feel is the best life skill you have learned that has helped you become the trader you are today?

-Definitely discipline and money management.
-I learnt a lot about this when playing slots as a student and online poker in particular – you can be the best trader in theory but without discipline and money management skills you are never going to maximise returns.
+Definitely discipline and money management – you can be the best trader in theory but without discipline and money management skills you are never going to maximise returns.
 Record keeping is also critical as well – goes back to keeping and absorbing as much data as you can on as many things as you can.

 Q. Trading carries a mix of technique, discipline and phycology, do you think it is possible to become a successful trader without all three?